AlanDeSmet/TIS-100-Hackers-Guide/src/display.markdown

 3. Zero or more pixel colors, 0-4
 4. Any negative value as a terminator

 The pixel colors will be drawn starting at the X,Y coordinate and moving right.
-TODOCONFIRM: If there are enough entries to exceed the maximum X value (29 or 35), the extra values are discarded.
+If there are enough entries to exceed the maximum X value (29 or 35), the extra values are discarded.
 (This behavior is not guaranteed)

-TODOCONFIRM: If the X or Y coordinates out outside of the display, the values are discarded.
-TODO: What if you start negative X but eventually arrive into valid X?
+If the X or Y coordinates are larger than the maximum X and Y coordinates of the display, the following pixel colors are discarded.

 Pixels are drawn as soon as the respective color arrives in the output stream.
 They do _not_ wait until the terminator arrives.

 Colors with values in excess of 4 are treated as "0".
 Negative color values are not possible, as that indicates the terminator.

 A negative X or Y coordinate is treated as a terminator; nothing is drawn and the next digit is expected to be an X coordinate.

-Colors drawn beyond the maximum X or Y coordinate, either by explicitly addressing the point or by specifying enough pixel colors to travel beyond the maximum X,  are ignored.